magnus-leksell/zen-quote/README.md

 <a href="./docs/images/zen-quote.png" target="_blank"><img src="./docs/images/zen-quote.png" width="400"></a>
 <a href="./docs/images/authors.png" target="_blank"><img src="./docs/images/authors.png" width="400"></a>

 The web application is made of one static HTML5 file, CSS3 styling and fast JavaScript code that communicates with the backend API server with asynchronous calls, Ajax.
 This makes it a smooth user experience.
+Using nice free icons from [Font Awesome](https://fontawesome.com/).

 ### Build CSS from SASS